Aaron Hernandez: 2013 Miami shooting of Alexander Bradley

 Hernandez was later acquitted of the charge of witness intimidation by a jury on April 14, 2017.
-They also acquitted Hernandez of all other charges in the murders of de Abreu and Furtado, except for finding him guilty on one count of illegal possession of firearms.
+They found Hernandez guilty on one count of illegal possession of firearms and acquitted him of all other charges in the murders of de Abreu and Furtado.

 2013 California incidents

 Hernandez traveled to California with Jenkins and their young daughter in 2013 to have shoulder surgery.
 While there, Jenkins called the police twice in less than a week, claiming that Hernandez was drunk and violent.
 In the first incident, Hernandez put his hand through a window.
 Hernandez's brother and friends later said that there were drugs and guns in the rented apartment, but police determined that Jenkins and the child were not in danger and never searched the premises.
 D.J.
 Hernandez found his brother alone on the roof of the building one night, looking defeated and rubbing the barrel of a gun against his face.